rigamortus/devops-projects/azuretask/README.md

 }
 ```

-- All resources for the website architecture in East US 2 were implemented in Stage One except the virtual machine scale set.
+- All resources for the website architecture in East US 2 were provisioned in Stage One except the virtual machine scale set.
 These include:

 1. A virtual network
 1. Two subnets